mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 9:15PM on 15 November 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
-- River levels have fallen overnight but are forecast to rise again today, 14 November 2025.
-Flooding is forecast.
+- High river levels may lead to flooding.
+Flooding is possible on 15 November 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Bredwardine 5.1m to 5.6m on 15/11 AM, Old Wye Bridge 4.6m to 5.1m on 15/11 PM, Ross on Wye 4.3m to 4.8m on 16/11 PM.
+Predicted peaks:- Bredwardine 4.6m to 4.8m on Saturday15/11 AM, Old Wye Bridge 4m to 4.3m on 15/11 PM, Ross on Wye 3m to 3.4 on 16/11 PM.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
 - High river levels today may lead to flooding.